Moths of North Carolina

 Adult Markings:

-This species is among the most easily identifiable members of the family.
-The thorax and forewings are a matching, opaque gunmetal gray or dark grayish-green; the hindwings (hidden at rest) are hyaline.
-On males, abdominal segments 1 and 2 are dark, matching the color of the forewings, on females, the dark coloration is limited to segment 1 and variously segments 3 and 4 (Eichlin & Duckworth, 1988).
-The remaining segments are reddish orange, most bearing a single dark spot on the dorsum.
-The hindlegs of
+This species is among the most easily identifiable members of the family due to the orange to orangish-red abdomen and upper legs that contrast sharply with the dark-gray to dark olive-green forewings and thorax.
+The thorax and forewings are opaque and gun-metal gray, while the hindwings are hyaline.
+On males, abdominal segments 1 and 2 are dark and match the color of the forewings.
+The remaining segments are reddish orange, with most bearing a single dark spot on the dorsum.
+The females closely resemble the males, but the olive-green coloration is somewhat darker and the antenna is simpler.

 Structural photos